Spartaques/phpkafkacore/README.md

 1. Use only 1 partition and 1 consumer, so messages will be handled in one order.
 2. Use many partitions and consumers, but messages related to some entity should always go to one partition.
 Kafka consistent hashing and partitioner handle for us this case by default.
 (Using Rabbitmq for example, you should write this logic yourself).

-4. Message payload schema should be clean and simple, and contain only data that are used.
+4 Message payload schema should be clean and simple, and contain only data that are used.

-For more advanced using https://avro.apache.org/ serializer should be used.
+For more advanced schema, use https://avro.apache.org/ serializer.